 How much does teeth whitening cost?

 Well, how long is a piece of string?
-For just a couple of pounds or dollars you can pick up a tube of toothpaste.
+For just a couple of pounds you can pick up a tube of toothpaste.
 At the other end of the scale, laser treatment can easily set you back four figures.

 Professional teeth whitening costs more than many home treatments, but you’re paying for the expertise of a dental professional who can advise you on any risks and recommend the best whitening treatment for you.

-It’s worth mentioning for British readers that you won’t get subsidised or free tooth whitening on the NHS unless there’s a medical reason for it, for example if the nerve has died and caused the tooth to darken.
+It’s worth mentioning that you won’t get subsidised or free tooth whitening on the NHS unless there’s a medical reason for it, for example if the nerve has died and caused the tooth to darken.
 In most cases it’s considered a cosmetic treatment, so you’ll need to pay for it privately.

 You’ll be hard-pushed to find dental insurance in the UK that covers aesthetic whitening, but many dentists offer payment plans for their more expensive treatments so you can spread the cost.
-Some US insurance companies do make some allowance for this treatment.

 Now let’s look in detail at the different treatment options, how much they cost, and how effective they are.
 You should consider all of these factors when deciding on the best teeth whitening product for you.